Reincarnation or Rebirth in Hinduism

 According to Hindu beliefs the material world is a personification of the Lord of Death, known as Kala (Time).
 Death devours everything in this world.
 Every living being and object in this world is food to Death.
 Beings are caught in between the grinding teeth of this great devourer and none can escape his hungry jaws.
 Death touches and destroys everything in the object world when its time comes.
 However, it cannot touch the individual Selves which are immortal and indestructible.
 Death is for the physical body.
 The soul remains intact and escapes from the body to take birth again.

-Soul's existence in the body
+The reincarnation soul in the body

 Each soul is enveloped inside a field (body) made up of the components (tattvas) of Nature and permeated with the influence of gunas, namely sattva, rajas and tamas.
 These three qualities are responsible for our thinking and actions.
 In the body, the soul remains the witness consciousness.
 It does not undergo any change, but it is enveloped by the impurities of the mind and body.
 The soul's reflection in the qualities is the ego.
 It assumes the soul's identity and acts according to its predominant desires, which are caused by the predominant gunas present in the body.
 Under their influence the ego or the being (jiva) becomes attached to the objects of the world and experiences attraction and aversion.
 Since the ego is a reflection of the self not real, and since it acts according to desires and attachment, it indulges in desire-ridden actions and becomes subject to the consequences of its actions.
 This is karma.
 As the beings accumulate karma continuously, they are bound to the cycle of births and continue their mortal existence birth after birth.

-The main causes of rebirth
+The main causes of reincarnation

 The souls are bound to the cycle of births and deaths mainly because of desires and desire-ridden actions.
 The scriptures identify three main reasons for the rebirth and suffering of the souls in the mortal world, namely egoism (anava), attachments (pasas) and delusion (maya).
 Anava means atomicity or the feeling of being small, distinct and separate from the rest of creation.
 It stands for egoism, beingness or individuality, which is responsible for selfishness, duality, and desire-ridden actions.
 Attachments are the bonds we form with the objects and people in the world.
 They hold us down and prevent us from achieving complete freedom from the hold of Nature.
 Delusion or maya is mistaking the unreal for real and real for unreal.
 One example is believing that the mind and body are the self, and the objective world is real.
 In reality, both are impermanent and unreal.
 The delusion prevents us from knowing the truth and finding the truth.
 These three impurities produce karma and bind the souls to the cycle of births and deaths.